-- 1. A second failure of any nursing course (whether a "C," "D," "F," WF," or "U"). - 2.
+- 1. A second failure of any nursing course (whether a "C," "D," "F," WF," or "U") will result in program dismissal. - 2.
 Substantiated violations of academic integrity constitute grounds for immediate dismissal from the nursing program and (if the incident occurs mid-progression) and will prevent further course attendance/progression.
 For more information, see "Department Policy on Violations of Academic Integrity" within this handbook. - 3.
-Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, constitute grounds for immediate dismissal from the nursing program and (if the incident occurs midprogression) will prevent further course attendance/progression.
+Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, constitute grounds for immediate dismissal from the nursing program and (if the incident occurs mid-progression) will prevent further course attendance/progression.